-At its December 1st meeting, Knoxville City Council voted to approve Mayor Indya Kincannon’s annual nominee to the KUB board, Claudia Caballero.
-Caballero is a Honduran American and the President and CEO of Centro Hispano, which is a nonprofit organization based in Knoxville that works to promote empowerment and civic participation through education, workforce development, youth and family engagement, and community-strengthening initiatives in the Latino community.
-Caballero will begin her 7 year term on the KUB board in January of 2021.
+At its December 1 meeting, Knoxville City Council voted to approve Mayor Indya Kincannon’s annual nominee to the KUB board, Claudia Caballero.
+Caballero is a Honduran American and the President and CEO of Centro Hispano, a nonprofit organization based in Knoxville that promotes empowerment and civic participation through education, workforce development, youth and family engagement, and community-strengthening initiatives in the Latino community.
+Caballero will begin her seven-year term on the KUB board in January of 2021.

 Removing Barriers to Enable More Participation

 One of the concerns raised by the ACT on KUB coalition is that board meetings take place in the middle of the day on weekdays.
-In our conversation, Caballero agreed the timing of the current board meeting can be a barrier for people who don’t have a flexible work schedule.
-She also said that she looks forward to learning about the current fee structure and how it affects low income families, many of whom she works with in the Latino community.
+In our conversation, Caballero agreed the timing of the current board meeting can be a barrier for people who do not have the privilege of a flexible work schedule.
+During our conversation, Caballero also expressed interest in learning about KUB’s current fee structure and how it affects low-income families, many of whom she works within the Latino community.

 The Southern Alliance for Clean Energy stands ready to support new KUB board member Claudia Caballero in her efforts to bring more accountability, cost-savings, and transparency to KUB and increase public participation.
 Want to get involved with the ACT on KUB coalition and hold elected and appointed officials accountable to their commitment to serving the public?
 Join us!